 We heard consistently from people with SCD, family members, clinicians, and other members of the sickle cell community that the experience of living with SCD and all aspects of its treatment are mired in racism.
 Although SCD affects people of different races and ethnicities, it has historically been viewed in the US as a "Black disease."
 Racism and implicit bias presents substantial obstacles to care in what is already a condition with high morbidity and mortality.

-1 has been underfunded with no breakthroughs or developments in two decades.
+We heard frustration from the sickle cell community about the lack of investment in research or comprehensive treatment centers that might increase access to better treatment, improve health outcomes, and reduce other disparities faced by SCD patients and their families.
+Historically, SCD has been underfunded with no breakthroughs or developments in two decades.
 Although the populations of people living with other severe hereditary conditions such as cystic fibrosis are significantly smaller than that of SCD, these conditions often receive greater funding for research and treatment.
 Cystic fibrosis, for example, affects approximately 30,000 people in the US (vs. about 100,000 with SCD) and receives seven to 11 times the amount of funding per patient.
 Structural racism as well as implicit bias affect the allocation of resources toward research, health care delivery, and quality improvement.
-Sec.
-26,27